implydata/learn-druid/notebooks/README.md

 ## Insider guides

-In `01-introduction` you'll find a library of docs created in partnership with Apache Druid community members around the world.
-Each one includes links to useful docs and videos, and to notebooks in this repository.
+In `01-introduction` you'll find a library of insider guides created in partnership with Apache Druid community members around the world.
+Each one includes links to official documentation that you should read, and to notebooks that will give you knowledge of relevant functionality in Druid.

 * [Clickstream](01-introduction/01-clickstream/README.md)